 The pulse output is used for a remote counter.
-When the preset volume or mass (defined in the totalizer settings, see page 3-6) has passed the meter, the output provides a 50 millisecond square pulse.
+When the preset volume or mass (defined in the totalizer settings, see page 3-7) has passed the meter, the output provides a 50 millisecond square pulse.

-The pulse output requires a separate 5 to 36 VDC power supply.
 The pulse output optical relay is a normally-open single-pole relay.
 The relay has a nominal 200 volt/160 ohm rating.
-This means that it has a nominal on-resistance of 160 ohms, and the largest voltage that it can withstand across the output terminals is 200 volts.
+This means that it has a nominal onresistance of 160 ohms, and the largest voltage that it can withstand across the output terminals is 200 volts.
 However, there are current and power specifications that must be observed.
 The relay can conduct a current up to 40 mA and can dissipate up to 320 mW.
 The relay output is isolated from the meter electronics and power supply.